bluesky/tiled/docs/source/how-to/register.md

 # Register Content in Tiled

 The usage `tiled serve directory ...` is mostly for demos and small-scale use.
-The following guide demonstrate more sophisticated control over this process.
+The following guide demonstrates more sophisticated control over this process.

 ## Quickstart